rgabrielson11/esphome-configs/_devices/sonoff-rf_bridge.md

   - platform: status
     name: "RF Bridge Status"

+# use esphome log viewer to get binary transmission for sensor state.
+Below are examples when using either single state or dual state sensors.

 # use this for single state sensors (single trigger)
   - platform: remote_receiver
     name: "Sensor1"